fpanes/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the /etc/ansible/files/filebeat-config.yml file to /etc/filebeat/filebeat-playbook.yml.
+- Copy the [Filebeat Config](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-config.yml) file to [Filebeat Playbook](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-playbook.yml).
 - Update the filebeat-config.yml file to include output.elasticsearch:
   #Array of hosts to connect to.